Zettlr/zettlr-docs/docs/en/guides/journal-latex-template.md

 As you can see, there is still sample code in the abstract section, sample authors, and a sample title.
 Now that the template works, it is time to polish the template and ensure that you can define all the different information for each submission properly.

+!!! note

-> In the following, we will not explain too much of what we are doing, since the basics are explained at length in our [documentation on custom templates](../advanced/custom-templates.md).
+    In the following, we will not explain too much of what we are doing, since the basics are explained at length in our [documentation on custom templates](../advanced/custom-templates.md).
 Here we simply apply those guidelines to turn the static template into a dynamic Pandoc template.

 First, let us turn the title into a variable.
 For this, we search for the `\title` directive and replace it with a Pandoc style variable: